Gradient Ricci almost soliton warped product: Introduction

-In this paper we study almost Ricci solitons that are realized as warped products.
-The latter were introduced in \cite{prrs} where essentially the authors modified the definition of Ricci solitons by adding the condition on the parameter $\lambda$ to be a variable function.
-It was later observed that a special solution $g(t)(x)=\tau(t,x)\varphi_t ^*g_0(x)$ of the Ricci flow $\partial g(t)/\partial t=-2Ric_{g(t)}$ on $(M^k,g_0)$ generates an almost Ricci soliton, where $\varphi_t$ are diffeomorphisms of $M^k$, with $\varphi_0=id_M$, and for each $t$, $\tau(t,x)$ is a positive smooth function on $M^k$, with $\tau(0,x)=1$ \cite{Sharma}.
+In this paper, we study gradient Ricci almost solitons that are realized as warped products.
+Ricci almost solitons were introduced by Pigola et al.~\cite{prrs} where essentially the authors modified the definition of Ricci solitons by adding the condition on the parameter $\lambda$ to be a nonconstant function.
+They provided existence and rigidity results, investigated some topological properties and derived a number of differential identities involving relevant geometric quantities.
+Moreover, some basic tools from the weighted manifold theory such as general weighted volume comparisons and maximum principles at infinity for diffusion operators were also discussed.
+The structure equations for Ricci almost solitons were published shortly after by Barros and Ribeiro~\cite{br2}.
+As a consequence of these equations they showed that a compact nontrivial Ricci almost soliton is isometric to a sphere provided it is either of constant scalar curvature or its associated vector field is conformal.

+It was later observed that a special solution $g(t)(x)=\tau(t,x)\varphi_t ^*g_0(x)$ of the Ricci flow $\partial g(t)/\partial t=-2Ric_{g(t)}$ on a Riemannian manifold $(M,g_0)$ generates a Ricci almost soliton, where $\varphi_t$ are diffeomorphisms of $M$, with $\varphi_0=id_M$, and for each $t$, $\tau(t,x)$ is a positive smooth function on $M$, with $\tau(0,x)=1$, see Gomes~\cite{Gomes} or Sharma~\cite{Sharma}.
+But, unlike Ricci solitons, it is not yet possible to characterize a Ricci almost soliton, in its generality, by some geometric flow.
+However, as aforementioned, a special family of Ricci almost solitons (namely, the $\rho$-Einstein solitons) arises from the Ricci-Bourguignon flow.
+Indeed, it is proved in \cite{Catino2} that the self-similar solutions of the Bourguignon flow~\cite{Bourguignon} satisfy the almost soliton equation $Ric+\nabla^2\psi = (\rho R + \lambda) g$, where $\rho,\lambda\in \Bbb{R}$ are fixed constants and $R$ is the scalar curvature of the metric $g$.
+Here, we highlight the paper of Catino and Mazzieri~\cite{Catino-Mazzieri} from which we can know the gradient $\rho$-Einstein solitons and several structural results for shrinkers of the Ricci-Bourguignon flow.